 Painted in 1486, The Birth of Venus depicts the Goddess Venus coming from the sea and rising out of a seashell in all her glory.
 The painting was done in a soft and romantic manner, as if luring you in; a staple style of Renaissance art.

 The Birth of Venus, Sandro Botticelli, Tempera on Panel, 1483-1485

 The painting was done in tempera on canvas, and the canvas was prepared with a mixture of gesso and blue pigment.
 According to art historians, Sandro Botticelli intended for the colour blue to predominate the work.

-Venus and the work were meant to convey a profound sense of beauty and elegance to the observer — and his choice of colour palette does that successfully.
-Painted in the mid 1480s, this work was done in the height of Sandro’s popularity and success; and is considered one of the most beautiful and greatest pieces of European art.
+Venus and the work were meant to convey a profound sense of beauty and elegance to the observer — and his choice of the colour palette does that successfully.
+Painted in the mid-1480s, this work was done in the height of Sandro’s popularity and success; and is considered one of the most beautiful and greatest pieces of European art.

 Pablo Picasso – The Blue Period

 What does the colour blue mean for Pablo Picasso?

 In between 1900 and 1904, Picasso painted monochromatic works in shades of melancholic blues, blue-greens, and dusky greys — only occasionally warmed by other colours.
 This period defined a period in his artistic career that is now known as The Blue Era.

 During this time, Picasso was living in poverty in Paris, with no foreseeable success in his artistic career.
 His health was failing, and he was struggling to even continue with his day to day living.
 Picasso was at a very low point in his life, but it was not until his closest friend – the Spanish poet Carles Casagemas, shot himself – that Picasso’s Blue Era really dominated his career.

 The Blue Room, Pablo Picasso, Oil on canvas, 1901